Super-Droplet Method for the Numerical Simulation of Clouds and Precipitation: a Particle-Based Microphysics Model Coupled with Non-hydrostatic Model: Super-Droplet Method: numerical implementation

-\subsubsection{validation of our Monte Carlo scheme}
+\subsubsection{Validation of our Monte Carlo scheme}

-In this section, we validate our Monte Carlo scheme for the stochastic coalescence process by confirming that the numerical results agree well with the solution of the SCE~\eqref{eq.13}.
+In this section, we validate our Monte Carlo scheme for the stochastic coalescence process by confirming that the numerical results agree well with the solution of a SCE.

-The SCE~\eqref{eq.13} is the time evolution equation of $n(X,t)$ in the ideal system in which only the stochastic coalescence process exists.
-Correspondingly, the super-droplets in this section undergo only the coalescence process according to our Monte Carlo scheme.
+The super-droplets in this section undergo only the coalescence process, which will be simulated by our Monte Carlo scheme.
 The super-droplets have velocities, but do not move out of the coalescence cell, nor do they undergo condensation/evaporation.
-The radius $R_i$ is the only attribute.
+The equivalent radius of water $R_i$ is the only attribute.
+The corresponding SCE for this extreme case can be derived as

+where $n(X,t)$ is the number density of droplets, $X=(4\pi/3)R^3$ is the water volume of droplet, $K$ is the coalescence kernel defined in \eqref{prob}, and $X'':=X-X'$.

 To compare the simulation result, we have to reconstruct the number density distribution $n(X,t)$ from the data of super-droplets $\{(\xi_i,R_i)\}$.
-There are several ways to do this, but we adopt kernel density estimate method with Gaussian kernel (Terrell and Scott 1992) .
-Some brief discussions on the application of kernel density estimate method to SDM is also developed in Sec.~IV B. It is convenient to plot the results by the mass density function over $\ln R$, which is defined by $g(\ln R)d\ln R:=\rho_\mathrm{liq}Xn(X)dX$.
+There are several ways to do this, but we adopt the kernel density estimate method with Gaussian kernel \citep{Terrell1992}.
+Some brief discussions on the application of the kernel density estimate method to SDM is also developed in Sec.~\ref{7.2}.
+It is convenient to plot the results by the mass density function over $\ln R$, which is defined by $g(\ln R)d\ln R:=\rho_\mathrm{liq}Xn(X)dX$.
 The corresponding estimator function $\Tilde g(\ln R)$ becomes,